 Anytime you can head west and play in the snow or climb the mountains, it’s a good day – right?
 But here are some tips we pried from Visit Park City that can help make your vacation memorable and affordable.

-Avoid Sundance Film Festival Week.
+- Avoid Sundance Film Festival Week.
 For 10 days in January, the rich and famous head to Park City for this world-famous film festival.
 Granted, the slopes are usually desolate…but hotels and more are priced for the luxury traveler.
 Need the scoop on which days to avoid?
-Check out the dates here.
+Check out info on their website here.